 On April 14, 2020, the Company announced that it intended to begin the commercial testing of the Condor.
 This phase of the Company's BVLOS flight testing was going to take place at the Foremost UAS Test Range in Alberta, Canada and was intended to test the long-range and heavy-lift capabilities of the Condor.
-The Company further announced that it was in discussions with various potential customers who have expressed an interest in the Condor, particularly under the COVID-19 pandemic situation with the Condor to connect remote communities to aid in fighting COVID-19.

-On April 22, 2020, the Company announced that on April 21, 2020 the United States Patent Office granted the Company Patent #: 10,625,879 which covers aspects of the Company's drone delivery technology and processes relating to controlled access zones for UAV landing and takeoff.
+On April 22, 2020, the Company announced that on April 21, 2020 the United States Patent Office granted the Company Patent # 10,625,879 which covers aspects of the Company's drone delivery technology and processes relating to controlled access zones for UAV landing and takeoff.
 The patent is directed to aspects of the Company's proprietary FLYTE management which is a core component of the Company's drone delivery platform.
 Additionally, the patent is also directed to aspects of the Company's "RAILWAY IN THE SKY" system that is intended to simplify routing and control of delivery drones particularly in crowded urban areas.